jasondown/100-days-of-code/log.md

 - This puzzle is my first attempt a *Classic Puzzle - Hard* category.
 - I've got another test case working for best path (6/10 passing now).
 - Started working on creating some graphing related types and an adjacency list.
-This should support BFS and/or Djikstra's algorithm.
+This should support BFS and/or Dijkstra's algorithm.

 **Link to work**: [GitHub](https://github.com/jasondown/codingame)